 What does this mean for you?
 Let's start with a quick refresher on the FAR as a whole and then take a look at the update.

-The FAR is a set of clauses that are part of the Code of Federal Regulations.
+The Federal Acquisition Regulation is a set of clauses that are part of the Code of Federal Regulations.
 The FAR is important because it describes the rules for contracting with the federal government.
 Federal government agencies—as well as government contractors that win a contract—are regulated by the FAR and must follow the procurement rules and policies set forth in the FAR.

 FAR Clause 9.405-2 protects the government from subcontractors that are debarred, suspended, or proposed for debarment.
 The government identifies firms and individuals who are restricted from receiving certain subcontracts, and then it reviews contractor compliance during purchasing reviews.